kryherd/dissertation/README.md

 * Nelson-Denny vocabulary (vocabulary)
 * CELF recalling sentences (grammar, expression)

+Information about how to score these assessments is [here](./Scoring/README.md)

 You can find a pre-registration for this study [here](https://osf.io/3kqwu/).

 ### Experiment 2: Comparability of category learning approaches